ktpolanski/ip2/HMT/HMT/README.md

 ### Motif Hit File

 `fimo_found.txt`, as produced by `HMT_Index`.
 You can also supply your own motif hit file if so desired - the first column is to feature a motif name with the second column featuring the gene ID where the motif was sighted, with a tab delimiting them.
 An example Arabidopsis file can be found at `ktpolanski/testdata/fimo_found_200bp.txt` under Community Data.

+### PWM Logos Folder

+The `logos` folder, as produced by `HMT_Index`.
+If you provide your own motifs, have this folder include a PNG PWM image for each motif, named with the motif named.

 ### Significance Threshold